Benefits of Weighted Products for Managing Sensory Processing Disorder

 Sensory Processing Disorder can be described as an inability of the brain to process the information received from all of the senses at the same time and make meaningful and socially appropriate responses to this information.
 Sensory Processing is critical in regulating one’s activity level, emotional state and state of alertness.

-Children and adults who are affected by this disorder, whether it is associated with Autism Spectrum, ADHD, ADD, CP, Mental Retardation or other disabilities can often, benefit from deep proprioceptive and pressure touch input given by weight or pressure on the body, either by pressure on the shoulders or head when standing or sitting, or pressure on the whole body when supine or prone as in sleeping.
+Children and adults who are affected by this disorder, whether it is associated with Autism Spectrum, ADHD, ADD, CP, Anxiety, PTSD, Mental Retardation or other disabilities can often, benefit from deep proprioceptive and pressure touch input given by weight or pressure on the body, either by pressure on the shoulders or head when standing or sitting, or pressure on the whole body when supine or prone as in sleeping.

 Individuals who demonstrate behaviors like repeated jumping, bumping into walls, pushing into things, and hitting their heads against things can be showing signs of wanting deep pressure from these objects.
 In extreme cases children will jump off dressers or other high places to get the pressure through their feet.
 Some people who experience restless sleep or insomnia will attempt to get this proprioception and the relaxation brought from it, by piling many blankets on top of themselves or in extreme cases crawl between the mattress and box spring or crawl under beanbag chairs to try to sleep.